How to Extract Raw Data and What Is Included

 [t_20 t_21 t_22 t_23]

-This structure is critical for understanding how 3D data is aligned and projected.
+This structure is for understanding how 3D data is aligned and projected.

 Additional Fields